ranranrunforit/ranranrunforit.github.io/_projects/project-4.md

 **[Faculty Analytics Demo](https://mediaspace.illinois.edu/media/t/1_uhjjx6f1)**

+**Implementation**

+The application has integrated Dash and dash-bootstrap-components for the frontend, which includes features such as maps, line graphs, dropdowns, sunburst charts and data tables.

+On the backend, the Dash app serves as the main application server based on Flask app.
+The "dbs" module contains all Python files related to database utilities, while "widgets" contains all Python files related to 8 widgets.

+Regarding the database, "neo4j_util.py" is used to connect to Neo4j database, "mongodb_util.py" to connect to MongoDB database, and "MySQL_util.py" to connect to MySQL database.

+The application utilizes several libraries including dash, neo4j, pandas, sqlalchemy, pymongo, plotly, flask, pymysql, certifi, geopy, and dash-bootstrap-components to achieve its functionality.
+RESTful API based on Flask app was used to wrap around Dash, with several routes registered to support restful API calls.

 **The design of the application**

 The application involves 8 independent widgets using the Dash.
 The widgets could divided into two categories: querying and updating backend databases.
 The querying widgets include show citation trends, sunburst chart, a college on US map, display faculty, search publication by keyword, and search publication by faculty.
 The updating widgets include add faculty and delete a faculty.